-Expert Panel: The Experts, with knowledge in the concerned field, chosen by the IAAF and/or Athlete Passport Management Unit, who are responsible for providing an evaluation of Passports in accordance with Chapter 8 of the Anti-Doping Regulations.
-For the Haematological Module, Experts should have knowledge in one or more of the fields of clinical haematology (diagnosis of blood pathological conditions), sports medicine or exercise physiology.
+Expert: The Expert(s), and/or Expert panel, with knowledge in the concerned field, chosen by the IAAF and/or the Athlete Passport Management Unit, who are responsible for providing an evaluation of Passports in accordance with Chapter 8 of the Anti-Doping Regulations.
+The Expert must be external to the IAAF.
+For the Haematological Module, Experts should have knowledge in one or more of the fields of clinical haematology (diagnosis of blood pathological conditions), sports medicine and/or exercise physiology.
 For the Steroidal Module, the Experts should have knowledge in Laboratory analysis, steroid doping and/or endocrinology.
-The Panel may include a pool of appointed Experts and any additional ad hoc Expert(s) who may be required upon request of any of the appointed Experts or by the Athlete Passport Management Unit or the IAAF.
+For both modules, an Expert panel should consist of Experts with complementary knowledge such that all relevant fields are represented.
+The Expert panel may include a pool of at least three appointed Experts or by the Athlete Passport Management Unit of the IAAF.